PetersonGuo/TicTacToe/README.md

 ## About the algorithms
 The hard and insane AI utilizes a minimax algorithm, which is an Iterative Depth-First Search algorithm that generates branches by exploring all possible moves.
 This algorithm traverses all branches to the maximum depth of the board until the game concludes.
 To determine the optimal move, the AI assigns a score of 1 for an AI win, 0 for a draw, and -1 for a loss.
 At each move, it assumes the player makes the most optimal move, and the AI does the same to consider the best possible outcome.
 Once the tree is fully traversed, the AI makes the best possible calculated move.

-Currently, I am implementing an expectimax algorithm into the insane AI to determine which branch has the best possible outcome by averaging the sum of the children.
-Unlike the minimax algorithm, this approach does not assume the player plays optimally.
-Instead, it seeks the branch with the highest probability of wins.